 “The key, I think, to understanding Franklin’s ambivalent faith is the contrast between the skepticism of his adult life and the indelible imprint his childhood Calvinism.
 The intense piety of his parents acted as a tether, restraining Franklin’s skepticism.
 As a teenager, yes, he abandoned his parents’ Puritan beliefs.
 But that same traditional faith kept him from getting too far away.
 He would stretch his moral and doctrinal tether to a breaking point by the end of a youthful sojourn he made to London.
 But when he returned to Philadelphia in 1776, he resolved to conform more closely to his parents’ ethical code.
 He steered away from extreme deism.”

 “Could he craft a Christianity centered on virtue rather than traditional doctrine and avoid alienating his parents at the same time?
-More importantly, could he convince the Evangelical figures in his life — his sister Jane Mecom and the revivalist George Whitfield — that all was well with his soul?
-He would in time have more success convincing his sister than convincing George Whitfield.
+More importantly, could he convince the Evangelical figures in his life — his sister Jane Mecom and the revivalist George Whietfield — that all was well with his soul?
+He would in time have more success convincing his sister than convincing George Whitefield.
 When he ran away from Boston as a teenager, Franklin also ran away from the city’s Calvinism.
 But many factors — his Puritan tether, the pressure of relationships with Christian friends and family, disappointments with his own integrity, repeated illnesses and the growing weight of political responsibility all kept him from going too deep into the dark woods of radical skepticism.”

 On common interpretations of Franklin’s faith.